Table of Contents

 What is perimenopause?

 Perimenopause is a stage in a woman’s reproductive years.
 It’s a sign that a woman is getting closer to menopause.
-Menopause is the time in a woman’s life when she can no longer become pregnant.
-That’s because a woman’s period stops when she reaches menopause.
+Menopause is the time in a woman’s life when she stops having periods and can no longer become pregnant.
 Perimenopause generally starts in a woman’s 40s.
 However, it can vary for every woman.
 It’s important to remember that a woman can still become pregnant during perimenopause.
 Birth control would still be important to use during this phase of your life if you want to prevent a pregnancy.

 Symptoms of perimenopause

 There are many symptoms a woman will not see during perimenopause.
 For example, estrogen (the female hormone) will fluctuate.
 And a woman’s ovaries will slowly stop releasing eggs (meaning you are not ovulating).
-Other symptoms that you will notice include some that like menopause, including:
+Other symptoms that you will notice include some that are like those of menopause, including:

 - Hot flashes (feeling intensely warm or hot from the inside out).